jtpio/pydata-paris-2025/index.md

 # Limitations

-- Model size
+- Model size (300MB - 1GB - 22GB)
 - The model must be downloaded before use
-- Performance
+- Performance (requires good hardware)
 - Browser, flags and hardware compatibility
 - MCP:
   - Some remote MCP servers can work